JoelMichaelRutter/Learnpulse-MS3/README.md

 4. Whilst in the development environment, navigate to the bash terminal.
 In the bash terminal, enter “git clone”, then paste in the URL copied from the GitHub repository and hit enter.
 ![github-clone](assets/images/learnpulse-clone-3.png)
 A clone of all files will now be pulled into the workspace.
+# **Project Reflection**
+I have enjoyed this project the most out of the ones I have done already.
+I really didn’t struggle to get things off the ground with this one like I did with my JavaScript project.
+I feel like working with Python has only solidified my understanding of the principles I learned during the JS module.
+I am excited to see where I can develop my skills further and understand how these back end skills, I have developed will relate to front end skills.
+# **Further Development Scope**
+Whilst simple in scope, I have developed this application to have lots of scope.
+Some specific ideas that I had are:
+* **Multiple Worksheets** – In a real-life situation, a busines may wish to keep their staff separated on different worksheets.
+On that basis, the order of the program could change and branch into more sections utilising the same functions here depending on the team assignment command.
+Further refactoring would be required to ensure that the code updated the correct worksheet.
+* **Trainee Removal** – The ability to remove a trainee if they left the business would be a welcome addition, the best way to do this would be to branch the program at the welcome function and add in a new branch of code to deal with deleting rows from the worksheet.
+* **Further Insights** – Whilst the scope of the trainee data collected is limited, functionality could be built into the application to delve further into a trainee’s performance and tell the user when refresher training is due.
+# **Project Credits**
+## **Code**
+All code acknowledgements have been inserted into the code in the appropriate points but for clarity, I have included them here as well.
+* Code Institutes Full Stack Software Development Course for providing their course content for me to look back on, specifically when it came to deployment of the project.
+* **Stack Overflow Community**
+    * Particularly “Misterlen” for his contribution on [this]( https://bit.ly/2VIyBJU) thread which assisted me with the REGEX I needed for my full name input.
+    * Thanks to “Nikko J.” on [this]( https://bit.ly/2VMS4cc) stack overflow thread which helped me implement my search functionality.
+* **SoftHints**
+    * Particularly [this]( https://blog.softhints.com/python-regex-match-date/#regexmatchingdate10102015) article about regex for data matching which was supplied by Sheryl from Tutor Support.
+# **Project Acknowledgments**
+I would finally like to thank the following people for their help and guidance:
+* Chris Quinn – my mentor for being brilliant as usual.
+* Tutor Support – Big props as always for helping me pull my finger out and fix things myself.
+* Charlotte Howard - my partner in crime, for proof reading this document.